 John Hedricks has managed to create unique luxury here in this quiet corner of the American West.
 I was glad to learn that most of the property acreage is under a conservation easement and that the resort is committed to energy conservation, protecting scenic landscapes and critical wildlife habitats.

-Looking for the ultimate in luxury?
+Looking for more in the sense of ultimate in luxury?
 Check out Gateway Canyon’s four new experiential packages – Palisade Ranch Adventure, Red Rock Romance, For Foodies, and Curiosity.
 The packages include three nights of luxurious accommodations, gourmet meals, one daily activity per person, local craft beer, wine, and spirits, and more.

 Author Bio: Liana Moore lived overseas growing up, attending British public school for kindergarten in London.
 She then moved to Stavanger, Norway for nine years until age 15, growing up with friends of different cultures.
-Summers involved camps in Switzerland and Wales, plus USA time in East Texas and Minnesota.
 Liana sees things from others’ viewpoints, believing those experiences shaped the woman she is today.
-She’s instilling that empathy in her children, having fun along the way.
 Currently based in the mountains of Colorado, much of her time is spent exploring and writing about the Rocky Mountains.
 Follow Liana’s adventures at Insider Families.
-She can also be reached at https://www.instagram.com/insiderfamilies/ or www.facebook.com/InsiderFamilies.
+She can also be reached at www.facebook.com/InsiderFamilies.